AlphaAtlas/vs_mxnet_helper_helper/README.md

 *WIP*

 Requirements:
-- A Kepler (GTX 600 series+) or better Nvidia GPU.
+- A Kepler (600 series+) or better Nvidia GPU.
 Check what GPU you have with this: https://www.ccleaner.com/speccy/download/portable
 - Plenty of free disk space (at least 10 GB anywhere you want, plus ~2GB in C:/Program Files for CUDA).
 - An internet connection than can handle multi gigabyte downloads.
 - Windows 10 (recommended), 8.1, or 7.